Mase: Legacy and influence

 Mase's melodic rap style has had an enduring influence on hip hop.
 Many rappers, such as Pusha T, Fabolous and Kanye West, have adopted Mase's lazy, yet melodic flow on several occasions.
 Jay-Z and Drake among other rappers have borrowed Mase lines in their songs.
 Kanye West has described Mase as his favorite rapper ever.

+Personal life

+Mase has described himself as a conservative and supported Donald Trump's 2024 presidential campaign.